AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

 MultiFabs that may include a different number of ghost cells.
-Fillpatch operations fill all cells, valid and ghost, from actual valid data at that level, space-time interpolated data from the next-coarser level, neighboring grids at the same level, and domain boundary conditions (for examples that have non-periodic boundary conditions) Note that at the coarsest level, the interior and domain boundary (which can be periodic or prescribed based on physical considerations) need to be filled.
+Fillpatch operations fill all cells, valid and ghost, from actual valid data at that level, space-time interpolated data from the next-coarser level, neighboring grids at the same level, and domain boundary conditions (for examples that have non-periodic boundary conditions).
+Note that at the coarsest level, the interior and domain boundary (which can be periodic or prescribed based on physical considerations) need to be filled.
 At the non-coarsest level, the ghost cells can also be interior or domain, but can also be at coarse-fine interfaces away from the domain boundary.
 AMReX_FillPatchUtil.cpp/H contains two primary functions of interest.

-#.
-FillPatchSingleLevel() fills a MultiFab and its ghost region at a single level of
+#. :cpp:`FillPatchSingleLevel()` fills a :cpp:`MultiFab` and its ghost region at a single level of
    refinement.
 The routine is flexible enough to interpolate in time between two MultiFabs associated with different times.

-#.
-FillPatchTwoLevels() fills a MultiFab and its ghost region at a single level of
+#. :cpp:`FillPatchTwoLevels()` fills a MultiFab and its ghost region at a single level of
    refinement, assuming there is an underlying coarse level.
-This routine is flexible enough to interpolate the coarser level in time first using FillPatchSingleLevel().
+This routine is flexible enough to interpolate the coarser level in time first using :cpp:`FillPatchSingleLevel()`.

-A FillPatchUtil uses an Interpolator.
+A :cpp:`FillPatchUtil` uses an :cpp:`Interpolator`.
 This is largely hidden from application codes.
-AMReX_Interpolater.cpp/H contains the virtual base class Interpolater, which provides an interface for coarse-to-fine spatial interpolation operators.
-The fillpatch routines describe above require an Interpolater for FillPatchTwoLevels() Within AMReX_Interpolater.cpp/H are the derived classes:
+AMReX_Interpolater.cpp/H contains the virtual base class :cpp:`Interpolater`, which provides an interface for coarse-to-fine spatial interpolation operators.
+The fillpatch routines described above require an Interpolater for FillPatchTwoLevels() Within AMReX_Interpolater.cpp/H are the derived classes:

--  NodeBilinear
+-  :cpp:`NodeBilinear`

--  CellBilinear
+-  :cpp:`CellBilinear`

--  CellConservativeLinear
+-  :cpp:`CellConservativeLinear`

--  CellConservativeProtected
+-  :cpp:`CellConservativeProtected`

--  CellQuadratic
+-  :cpp:`CellQuadratic`

--  PCInterp
+-  :cpp:`PCInterp`

--  CellConservativeQuartic
+-  :cpp:`CellConservativeQuartic`

-The Fortran routines that perform the actual work associated with Interpolater are contained in the files AMReX_INTERP_F.H and AMReX_INTERP_xD.F.
+The Fortran routines that perform the actual work associated with :cpp:`Interpolater` are contained in the files AMReX_INTERP_F.H and AMReX_INTERP_xD.F.

 .. _sec:amrcore:fluxreg: